slipstream/SlipStreamDocumentation/docs/release_notes/supported-releases.rst

 For Everyone:
  - Fix compatibility problem with using ExternalObject resources against a Minio S3 server.
- - Fix issue with webui where the redirects when deleting resources pointed to non-existant paths.
  - Addition of a new notification resource that will allow more flexible management of user notifications.